-As you’re applying for a new, lower interest rate loan, the same qualification and approval factors that were used to evaluate your business originally will be used again.
+As you’re applying for a new, lower-interest-rate business loan, the same qualification and approval factors that were used to evaluate your business originally will be used again.
 These include how long you’ve been in business, your personal credit score and your business’s annual revenue.

-It only takes one of those factors to have improved to qualify your business for a debt consolidation loan with a lower rate than your current loans.
+It only takes one of those factors to have improved to qualify your business for a debt consolidation loan at a lower rate than your current loans.

 You Want to Extend a Short-Term Loan

-When entrepreneurs take out loans, they do so with the intention of the funds helping the business grow.
+When entrepreneurs take out loans, they often do so intending to expand their business.
 However, there are moments when owners need a longer time to see a positive return on their investment.
-A business debt consolidation loan is one way businesses can guarantee themselves more time before having to repay the debt in full.
+A business debt consolidation loan is 1 way businesses can guarantee themselves more time before having to repay the debt in full.

 Make sure that the revenues you’re counting on will be enough to cover the full amount of the loan—including additional interest that will accrue.

-For a lender to assist you in debt consolidation, they must first verify that your personal credit is solid.
-Any interest rates and terms that a lender is ultimately willing to offer is significantly affected by personal credit.
+For a lender to assist you in debt consolidation, they must first check your personal credit.
+Any interest rates and terms that a lender is ultimately willing to offer are significantly affected by personal credit.

 To help you understand your personal credit score and what’s considered good, let’s review the score categories below:

-Anything above 700 is seen as an excellent credit score.
+Any credit score above 700 is typically seen as good or excellent.
 With a score this high, banks and lenders will be competing to offer your business the lowest interest rate.
-Owners with scores between 620 and 700 who’ve been in business will also have attractive options to lower their interest rates through consolidation, though it’s likely there won’t be as many suitors involved.
+Owners with scores between 620 and 700 who’ve been in business for over a year will also have attractive options to lower their interest rates through consolidation.
+However, it’s likely there won’t be as many suitors involved.